Redesigning the website was near the top of the to-do list when you accepted the offer to take over marketing for your company earlier this year.

 Now that you are up to speed on the most common reasons why your traffic may have tanked, we hope you can take the necessary steps to get it back.

-This is one of many helpful guides and resources we have on our site related to SEO friendly site migrations.
+This is one of many helpful guides and resources we have on our site related to SEO migration services.
 Click one of the links below if you need a boost to your confidence in the growth of your digital marketing campaigns.